This page is for candidates wanting to find out about, apply for, prepare for and take the Essay-style Exam.

 How to apply

-Application for the August 2019 Essay-style Examination [PDF; 76 KB]
+Applications for the August 2019 Essay-style Exam have now closed.

 Exam support resources